Skip to contents

 Fig. 1: DFTSE subroutine.

-The final algorithm is described in Fig. 2, where filtered series is the residuals of the regression of DFSTE(x)DFSTE(x) over the DFSTEDFSTE of the normalized trend.
+The final algorithm is described in Fig. 2, where filtered series is the residuals of the regression of DFSTE(x)DFSTE(x) on DFSTEDFSTE of the normalized trend.

 Fig. 2: Corbae-Ouliaris main algorithm.
 See corbouli::corbae_ouliaris.